AI-enabled Cyber-Physical In-Orbit Factory -- AI approaches based on digital twin technology for robotic small satellite production: Introduction

-Focus of the AI-In-Orbit-Factory project was thus shifted from the individually configured CubeSat towards application of AI approaches during the fabrication process.
-This allowed the newly developed Digital Process Twin to enhance production by not only supervising the assembly of one satellite but also continuously adapting it with knowledge generated from the assembly of multiple satellites, thus increasing flexibility and adaptability of the whole process.
-Artificial Intelligence methods are also a key enabler for autonomous planning, fault detection and mitigation, offering further options to improve the adaptive manufacturing of CubeSats.
+Key ingredient of the AI-In-Orbit-Factory was therefore the implementation of AI methods to robustify the assembly, integration and testing steps.
+There, those methods represent a key enabler for autonomous planning, fault detection and mitigation, offering further options to improve the adaptive manufacturing of CubeSats.
+The tightly coupled and AI-enabled Digital Process Twin could enhance production by not only supervising the assembly of one satellite but also continuously adapting it with knowledge generated from the assembly of multiple satellites, thus increasing flexibility and adaptability of the whole process.
 As direct human intervention is not possible in a space-production scenario, an intuitive teleoperation interface was developed as a fall-back solution in case human intervention is required in the autonomous production process.
 This interface allows an operator on Earth to control the assembly process while being optimally assisted with intelligent virtual fixtures.
 The most important novel methods developed for the AI-In-Orbit-Factory are \begin{itemize} \item using automated robotic production approaches for realizing AIT processes for small modular satellites for the first time, \item the integration of adaptive process planning and AI-based optimization into the developed environment, to deal with uncertainties and make the production more robust, \item training and testing AI inspection approaches specifically for satellite components using learned models, \item a Digital Process Twin for monitoring, orchestrating and optimizing the production process, \item a teleoperated robotic assembly approach assisted by adaptive virtual fixtures. \end{itemize} After providing an overview of the AI In-Orbit Factory concept (\Cref{sec:concept}), the developed smart AIT production process - with special focus on developed AI approaches to improve this manufacturing process - will be presented in more detail (\Cref{sec:aitProc}).
 We then present the teleoperation approach for human intervention (\Cref{sec:teleop}) and the Digital Process Twin (\Cref{sec:digTwin}) before summarizing our findings (\Cref{sec:summary}).